North America |

 My father was steeped in golf – his father was a scratch golfer and a member at Winged Foot – and we were taught from early on how to strike the ball, to walk the course rather than drive it, and to use this game as a venue to experience nature as well as ourselves.

 It is a game that happens both outside and within, the course providing the perfect analogy for the mind.
 We played golf, and we watched the Masters, and we thought of the event less as a sporting competition, and more like something associated with church or ritual.
 It was more like a rite of passage that ushered in spring.
-After the Masters we could wear white, wear shorts and go barefoot through the fields.
+After the Masters, we could once again wear white, wear shorts and run barefoot through the fields.

 From my perch in chilly Toronto, when I think of the Masters I feel the warm spring air of Georgia, smell magnolias blooming, see the blues skies above and perfect shadows forming on the bark of old growth pines.